Spray Dryer CFD Simulation

 Problem Description for Spray Dryer CFD Simulation

 For this simulation, we use two types of continuous and discrete phases.
-In fact, the hot air flow, which is responsible for evaporating the moisture contained in the solution, enters the spray dryer chamber as a continuous phase and flows into the chamber (Eulerian).
-While a solution containing water and solid particles (Lagrangian) injects into the chamber as discrete phase.
-In fact, the main purpose of this simulation is to investigate the behavior of particles that flow as discrete phase in a continuous flow.
+In fact, the hot airflow, which is responsible for evaporating the moisture contained in the solution, enters the spray dryer chamber as a continuous phase and flows into the chamber (Eulerian).
+While a solution containing water and solid particles (Lagrangian) injects into the chamber as a discrete phase.
+In fact, the main purpose of this simulation is to investigate the behavior of particles that flow as a discrete phase in a continuous flow.

-Assumption for Spray Dryer CFD Simulation
+The assumption for Spray Dryer CFD Simulation

 There are several assumptions to solve this problem: